Danila0987654/Flask_download_files/README.md

-# AppsFyer Postback
+# Test project for download files from flask

-Output postbacks from AppsFyer in dashboard for clients
+That's project for understand how download file

 ## Run application